ahigh2/overwatchCat/README.md

 ### Running the application

-After building, `dotnet run Overwatch.CatCounter` from the *.sln directory to view help and command line information:
+After building, `dotnet run -- --help` from the *.sln directory to view help and command line information:

 ```
   -m, --mode             Required.
 The search mode. `lax` indicates prefix and